SNAP Responds to Disasters

 The Disaster SNAP/Food Stamp Program (D-SNAP) provides replacement benefits for regular food stamp recipients who lose food in a disaster and extends benefits to many households which would not ordinarily be eligible but suddenly need food assistance.
 The benefits are delivered via Electronic Benefit Transfer (EBT) cards, which can expedite and mainstream the relief process for victims.
 D-SNAP has been deemed effective and responsive in quickly delivering nutrition assistance to people recovering from hurricanes, tornadoes, and other disasters.

 By providing monthly benefits to eligible low-income people to purchase food, the Supplemental Nutrition Assistance Program (SNAP) plays a critical role in reducing hunger, malnutrition, and poverty, and improving family security, child and adult health, employment, and other outcomes.

-- SNAP Update: SNAP Caseloads Fell in June 2018 by 1.9 Million Over Previous June; Lowest Level Since December 2009
+- SNAP Caseloads Fell in July 2018 by 1.9 Million Over Previous July; Lowest Level Since November 2009

 - The federal government pays 100 percent of SNAP benefits.
 Federal and state governments share administrative costs (with the federal government contributing nearly 50 percent).

 - SNAP is the largest nutrition assistance program administered by the U.S. Department of Agriculture.
 SNAP was previously named the Food Stamp Program until Oct.
 1, 2008.

 - Every five years, SNAP is reauthorized by Congress as part of the Farm Bill.
 The reauthorization establishes who is eligible for SNAP and addresses program access, benefit levels, and other matters.
 Find out more…

 Hunger & Health: The Role of the Supplemental Nutrition Assistance Program in Improving Health and Well-Being